5 Main Things to Remember When Choosing a Wedding Venue (Updated for 2022)

-You will need to come up with a solid estimate for your guest count very early on in your wedding planning so you can plan your budget and select an appropriately sized venue for your ceremony and reception.
-The deposit for a wedding venue is usually based on your guest count and most venues will require a rough estimate 60-90 days before the ceremony, and a final guest count 72 hours ahead of time.
+You will need to come up with a solid estimate for your guest count very early in planning your wedding day so you can plan your budget and select an appropriately sized venue for your wedding ceremony and wedding reception.
+The average cost of a wedding venue is usually based on your guest count and most venues will require a rough estimate 60-90 days before the wedding ceremony, and a final guest count 72 hours ahead of time.
 Remember to check with people who do not RSVP too.
 You’ll be charged the day of your wedding if extra people show up unexpectedly so make sure you won’t have any “surprise” guests show up who didn’t bother taking the time to RSVP.

 Wedding locations are one of the most important aspects to consider.
 Will your guests be able to travel to any destination or do you need to plan your wedding close to home so that your closest friends and family can attend?
-You could also choose a venue close to the airport for guests will be traveling from out of town to attend.
-Wedding style also factors into the location of the wedding venue.
-For a rustic wedding, you will probably want to book a barn or farm.
+You could also choose a venue close to the airport for guests who will be traveling from out of town to attend.
+A wedding style also factors in the location of the wedding reception venue.
+For a rustic wedding, you will probably want to book a barn for wedding venue.
 Classic fairytale weddings are best held in a ballroom or hotel.
-And for anyone looking for an outside wedding or to save money on decorations, mother nature makes the perfect backdrop for your ceremony and wedding photos.
-Here are a few basic location options to think about:
+And for anyone looking for an outdoor wedding venue or to save money on decorations, mother nature makes the perfect backdrop for your ceremony and wedding photos.
+Here are a few basic wedding location options to think about:

-- Outdoors: Do you want an outdoor wedding?
-Then you will have to consider the best time of year to plan your ceremony and account for the fact that outdoor venues will be harder to book during the summer months when a lot of people plan their weddings.
-For a beautiful outdoor wedding venue think about a beach or vineyard.
+- Outdoors: Do you want an outdoor wedding venue?
+Then you will have to consider the best time of year to plan your wedding ceremony and account for the fact that outdoor wedding venues will be harder to book during the summer months when a lot of people plan their weddings.
+For a beautiful outdoor wedding venue think about a beach or vineyard wedding.
 Outdoor wedding receptions on a beach or vineyard are also lovely so find out if you can hold your ceremony and reception together at any outside locations you are considering.

-- Destination: Destination weddings are beautiful and so fun for your friends and family to travel to an exotic destination far from home, but they’re also very expensive and require further planning ahead.
-If you’re considering a destination wedding, ask your guests whether they would be able to attend and look into potential costs early to start planning your budget.
+- Destination: Destination weddings locations are beautiful and so fun for your friends and family to travel to an exotic destination far from home, but they’re also very expensive and require further planning ahead.
+If you’re considering a destination wedding location, ask your guests whether they would be able to attend and look into potential costs early to start planning your budget.

 Create a Checklist

 Weddings require a lot of organization.
 There are so many tiny details that go into planning a wedding and you want to make sure you don’t forget anything.
 You probably already have a larger wedding checklist for your wedding.
 In addition, you may want to create another checklist, specific to your wedding venue selection.
-Decide what elements of the venue are most important then make a checklist and start filling it out as you research wedding venues online.
-Once you’ve found a few places that meet your requirements, it’s time to start booking appointments and going to see those venues in person!
-Here are some checklist items to consider as you build your own:
+Decide what elements of the venue are most important then make a checklist and start filling it out as you research wedding reception venues.
+To start with, take a look at these delightful wedding reception venues that will provide an unforgettable background for your special day:

 - Name of Venue